envoyproxy/data-plane-api/docs/root/configuration/overview/v2_overview.rst

 Aggregated Discovery Service
 ----------------------------

-While fundamentally Envoy employs an eventual consistency model, ADS provides an opportunity to sequence API update pushes and ensure affinity of a single management server for an Envoy node for API updates.
-ADS allows one or more APIs to be delivered on a single gRPC bidi stream by the management server, and within an API to have all resources aggregated onto a single stream.
+While Envoy fundamentally employs an eventual consistency model, ADS provides an opportunity to sequence API update pushes and ensure affinity of a single management server for an Envoy node for API updates.
+ADS allows one or more APIs and their resources to be delivered on a single, bidirectional gRPC stream by the management server.
 Without this, some APIs such as RDS and EDS may require the management of multiple streams and connections to distinct management servers.

 ADS will allow for hitless updates of configuration by appropriate sequencing.
 For example, suppose *foo.com* was mappped to cluster *X*.
 We wish to change the